lrusso/WebToApp/README.md

    {
    try
       {
+      // Creating the object with the data for the iOS or OS X native App var WEB_TO_APP_FILENAME = {filename: fileName, fileContent: data};

-      // Sending the data to the iOS or OS X native App window.webkit.messageHandlers.readBlob.postMessage(data);
+      // Sending the object to the iOS or OS X native App window.webkit.messageHandlers.webToApp.postMessage(WEB_TO_APP_FILENAME);
       }
    catch(err)
       {